science-automation/ETL-Synthea-Python/README.md

 ### hand_conversion
-@claire-oi hand-converted a couple patients worth of SynPUF data into CDMv5.
-Along the way she found several inconsistencies and ambiguities with the ETL specification which have hopefully been addressed.
-Her internal notes, along with the sample patients and her hand-converted CDM outputs are available in the [hand_conversion](https://github.com/OHDSI/ETL-CMS/tree/master/hand_conversion) directory.
+hand-converted a couple patients worth of SynPUF data into CDMv5.

 ### Additional Resources
 - [Partial ETL of SEER Medicare to OMOP CDMv4](https://github.com/outcomesinsights/seer_to_omop_cdmv4) - [Outcomes Insights](http://outins.com) has released their partial implementation of a SEER Medicare ETL, along with their specification document to serve as a reference for the ETLs created by this workgroup